MrToujnique/MrToujnique/README.md

 #### About me

-I am a front-end developer with 2 year of work experience, always looking for new opportunities to learn and develop my knowledge of the newest technologies. <br/>
+I am a front-end developer with 2 years of work experience, always looking for new opportunities to learn and develop my knowledge of the newest technologies. <br/>
 Welcome to my world, glad to see you there :wink:

 #### My stack: <br/>